zyyv/chris.me/content/posts/about-auto-release-script.md

 ---
-title: "About Auto Release Script"
+title: "About Auto Release Script 🚀"
 description: "This is a description of the post."
 uid: 501
 ctime: 2022-10-17T07:02:48.054Z